25 Epic Places to Visit in Ontario in Winter (2026)

 Locals will tell you its one of the best places to live and visit in Ontario, anytime of year.
 You can also enjoy winter hiking on Island Lake Conservation Area, nearby.

-Bring your ice skates or rent them regardless of when you visit in winter, because there are 30+ skating rinks in Kitchener-Waterloo that are open from November to March, depending on weather.
+- Go skating on any of the 30+ skating rinks in Kitchener-Waterloo that are open from November to March, depending on the weather.

 Pro Tip: I lived in Waterloo as a student, and one of my favourite things to do in the city year-round was to go see a movie at the Princess Cinemas, which are located in historic buildings downtown and play independent, international and Canadian films.
 Check what’s playing here.